Amazon Affiliate Niche Sites: The Definitive Guide

 - Set up 'About' & 'Contact' pages for your Web 2.0 sites to make them seem even more legitimate.

 Also, keep in mind, not all Web 2.0 sites provide dofollow links, you need to ignore the ones that don't, because all this much effort isn't worth it when the link is nofollow'ed.
-In addition, here are a few relevant guides on Web 2.0's, that'll help you massively in case you decide to rely a lot on this type of link building:
+In addition, here is a relevant guide on Web 2.0's, that'll help you massively in case you decide to rely a lot on this type of link building:

 If you want, you can outsource Web 2.0 creation to a VA, as well.
 There are many VAs on platforms like UpWork who are already aware of how to create, design and post in a Web 2.0 site.
 You can just provide them the guideline I posted above to ensure they don't do anything risky.